stefibub/Text_Mining_Group1/README.md

 # Text_Mining_Group1
  - Group1_Lab1 folder contains the preliminaries of this course correctly installed
- - Group1_Lab1 folder contains the Lab1.1-introduction.ipynb file.
+ - Group1_Lab1 folder contains the assignment 1 by Group1
- - The code is implemented, missing the comparison questions (version 1).
+ - Lab3 folder contains the assignment 2 + the json file (manually written) with the storage of tweets to analyse.